 Record and report concerns to the Police 101 and / or the safeguarding services if a child or vulnerable adult is involved.
-Further information on the different options available to report your concerns see Thames Valley Police (exernal website).
+For further information and to report your concerns see Thames Valley Police (external website).

 Signpost if safe to do so - offer the passenger information (for example make contact cards or window stickers visible) - stickers and cards can be obtained from the Council Offices.